technosophos/zolver/README.md

-# Zolver: Your Personal URL Shortener
+# Zolver: Get Personal with Your URLs

 Your personal productivity is important.
 Don't waste time typing URLs.